 Transition from development cooperation to trade with Vietnam

 In recent decades, Vietnam has developed and become significantly more prosperous.
 It became a lower middle-income country in 2010.
-Following the completion of the major development cooperation programmes in 2018, the bilateral development cooperation programmes between Finland and Vietnam will ended in 2018 and the transition to trade and economic cooperation and bilateral trade is ongoing.
+Following the completion of the major development cooperation programmes in 2018, the bilateral development cooperation programmes between Finland and Vietnam ended in 2018 and the transition to trade and economic cooperation and bilateral trade is ongoing.

 Transition strategy in Vietnam: